A Plate of Tomatoes

 Fat, juicy, locally-grown tomatoes were a summertime staple in our kitchen when I was growing up.
 My dad made frequent Saturday treks to Zern’s Farmer’s Market to buy them.
 He’d bring home green ones as soon as they hit the stands, and he’d fry them up for dinner, with rice and white gravy with pan drippings.
 This meal was his specialty, and though he often made big weekend breakfasts, this was the only dinnertime meal I can remember him making.
 I think our family enjoyed those fried green tomatoes just as much as the ripe ones that would begin to appear a few weeks later.
 When I was young, my favorite way to eat the red ones was in a sandwich.
 I have fond memories of summer lunches of thick, deep red tomato slices on Stroehmann’s squishy white bread, with mayo and salt and pepper.

-When our family went to the Jersey shore for vacation, my dad was always enthused about the prospect of buying Jersey tomatoes—to eat while we there and to bring plenty home with us.
+When our family went to the Jersey shore for vacation, my dad was always enthused about the prospect of buying Jersey tomatoes—to eat while we were there and to bring plenty home with us.
 Apparently there’s magic in New Jersey’s soil, because tomatoes from the Garden State are widely recognized as being some of the best produced anywhere.

 When I met my husband, Bill, and began getting to know his family, I gained a whole new appreciation for tomatoes (and a new way to say the word—because here in South Philly, where Bill grew up, they’re often called “tuhmayduz.”).
 Since we’re only a few miles from New Jersey, their namesake tomatoes are readily available here, and when they were in season, Bill’s parents wouldn’t settle for anything less.
 Those amazing tomatoes showed up in sandwiches on fresh Italian rolls with salami and cheese, and also appeared as the star of a salad my mother-in-law often served during tomato season: diced and paired with sweet onion, fresh basil leaves, and olive oil.